AdobeDocs/campaign-standard-learn.en/help/communication-channels/email/a-b-testing.md

 ---
 title: A/B testing
-description: Learn how to configure and send an A/B test, which tests  the subject line.
+description: Learn how to configure and send an A/B test to test the subject line of an email.
 feature: A/B Testing
 kt: 3907
 thumbnail: 18480.jpg